NJUNLP/pydec/docs/_docs/notes/error-control.md

 ### Context management

-PyDec provides two context managers to temporarily enable or disable error checking, i.e., `pydec.error_check` and `no_error_check`.
+PyDec provides two context managers to locally enable or disable error checking, i.e., `pydec.error_check` and `pydec.no_error_check`.
 This way, you don't have to modify your code when you want to disable error checking in your production environment.

 Example:
 ```python